 For a split-second they both hesitate, then reach out and squeeze each others’ forearms.
 An Evermoor version of an Earthling handshake.

 “I plead thy grace,” Lucky says stiltedly.

 “No need, Kai Yetshaw.
 I plead yours.”
 Ren’s reply isn’t as stilted, but it’s pretty close.

 “All is forgiven.
-And don’t call me Yetshaw.
-It has been a day and an age since I used that name.”
+And don’t call me Yetshaw—it has been a day and an age since I went by that name.”